chindowns/code-refactor/README.md

 }
 ...

 ## Significant Changes
 - Repaired the internal SEO menu link
+- Set a Minimum width in the body to maintain layout integrity.
+This is not a responsive website.
-- Semantic improvement - converted classes in \<div> to semantic elements Header, Section, Article, Aside & Footer.
+- Semantic improvement - converted classes in \<div> to semantic elements Header, Nav, Section, Article, Aside & Footer.
-- Rezised all the images to improve page loading on mobile sites and slower networks
+- Rezised all the images using Photoshop to improve page loading on mobile sites and slower networks
 - Semantic change - updated all the images to self closing with ALT attributes.
 - Converted single use classe hero to #id hero
-- Merged common styling from class benefits... to benefits
+- Merged common styling from class multiple benefits... to benefits
 - Removed repetitive CSS Rule Sets

 ## Author Links